ISLAND INFO

 The cepuk is a sacred Balinese cloth filled with ritual power.
 The structure, motifs and predominance of red dye in cepuk cloths link them visually to Indian trade cloths, which were traded on Balinese shores from the 16th century and were also believed to have sacred ritual power.
 The patola-like ikat motifs on this textile depict sandalwood flowers in a swirl of white and indigo against red.

 Given their protective, even exorcistic qualities, cepuk are also used in events marking rites of passage such as birth, puberty and death ceremonies, where danger is most likely to lurk in the shadows.
-They may be used as offerings to decorate the temple, as coverings or worn by men or women of nobility.
-Before cremation, the cepuk acts as a shroud to cover the body; the Balinese believe that doing so ensures the spirit of the deceased will successfully complete its journey to paradise.
+They may be used as offerings to decorate the temple, as coverings, or be worn by men or women of nobility.
+Before cremation, the cepuk acts as a shroud to cover the body; the Balinese believe that doing so ensures the spirit of the deceased will successfully complete its journey to the next world.

 Bebintangan is a textile style unique to Seraya in East Bali.
 It contains the stripped element of the keling textile which Seraya was most famous for in the past.
 There is simple star motif made with supplementary weft technique on the head and foot of the cloth.
 Bebintangan translates as how a weaver imagines the random pattern if stars in a night sky.
 This selendang (scarf) size textile represents the beginning of the revitalization of this textile.
 When it is finally woven as a complete cloth it would worn as a saput (hip blanket) over a kamben (man’s sarong) or as a full body cloth.